matteodelabre/saxophone/README.md

 [![coverage](https://img.shields.io/coveralls/matteodelabre/saxophone.svg?style=flat-square)](https://coveralls.io/github/matteodelabre/saxophone)
 [![dependencies status](http://img.shields.io/david/matteodelabre/saxophone.svg?style=flat-square)](https://david-dm.org/matteodelabre/saxophone)

 Saxophone is inspired by SAX parsers such as [sax-js](https://github.com/isaacs/sax-js) and [EasySax](https://github.com/vflash/easysax): unlike most XML parsers, it does not create a Document Object Model ([DOM](https://en.wikipedia.org/wiki/Document_Object_Model)) tree as a result of parsing documents.
-Instead, it emits events for each tag or text node encountered as the parsing goes on.
-This means that Saxophone has a really low memory footprint and can easily parse large documents.
+Instead, it emits events for each tag or text node encountered as the parsing goes on, which makes it an online algorithm.
+This means that Saxophone has a low memory footprint, can easily parse large documents, and can parse documents as they come from a stream.

 The parser does not keep track of the document state while parsing and, in particular, does not check whether the document is well-formed or valid, making it super-fast (see [benchmarks](#benchmarks) below).